iamdevlinph/common-utils-pkg/README.md

 <!-- ![typedef](./docs/img/ts-type-def.png) -->

 # Contributing
-1. Create a folder under `src/` and name the folder with the same name as the method.
+1.Create a folder under `src/` and name the folder with the same name as the method.

-2. Create `methodName.js` and `methodName.spec.js`
+2.Create `methodName.js` and `methodName.spec.js`

-The directory should look like this:
+The full directory should look like this:
 ```
 src/
   methodName/